smkniazi/webserver-benchmarks/README.md

 # Testing web server performance written in Go / C++

-The aim of these tests is to find which language and libraries will deliver heighet throughput and lowest latency
+The aim of these tests is to find which language and libraries will deliver heighet throughput and lowest latency.

  CPU: 12th Gen Intel(R) Core(TM) i9-12900HK